-The following description of Tax Increment Financing in Missouri applies to the Incremental Tax Revenues.
-Incremental Tax Revenues from the Hartman Heritage Redevelopment Project are pledged (subject to annual appropriation with respect to the pledge of EATS) to secure the Bonds.
-The obligation of the City to make Loan Payments under the Financing Agreement is also secured by the annual appropriation obligation of the City as described herein under the caption "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - City Annual Appropriation Obligation."
+The following description of Tax Increment Financing in Missouri applies to the Incremental Tax Revenues which are pledged (subject to annual appropriation with respect to the pledge of EATS) to secure the Series 2012D Bonds and the Series 2012E Bonds.
+The Series 2012D Bonds and the Series 2012E Bonds are also secured by the annual appropriation obligation of the City as described herein under the caption "SECURITY AND SOURCES OF PAYMENTS FOR THE BONDS - Annual Appropriation Obligation of the City."